James David Wheatley, Jr.

 Above: L-R: I Company Lieutenants James B. Dunn, Roy Gerkovich, Jim Wheatley, George Halpin, and Charles A. Hines

-For his military service, First Lieutenant James David Wheatley, Jr., was awarded the Silver Star Medal, Bronze Star Medal, Purple Heart Medal with four oak leaf clusters, American Defense Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Combat Infantryman Badge, and Distinguished Unit Badge.
+For his military service, First Lieutenant James David Wheatley, Jr., was awarded the Silver Star Medal, Bronze Star Medal, Purple Heart Medal with four oak leaf clusters, American Defense Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with four bronze stars, World War II Victory Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

 In 1948, the remains of Americans buried overseas began slowly to return to the US, if the family so wished.
 The first week of November, the Wheatley family received word that Lt.
 Wheatley’s remains would be brought home.
 His remains arrived in the US later in November and were accompanied from Atlanta to Demopolis by Captain Burdette, who was the U.S. Army escort officer assigned to assure Lt.
 Wheatley was returned home in full honor and dignity.
 A military funeral was held in Demopolis on November 24 at the First Baptist Church under the auspices of the Bigbee-Warrior Post of the Veterans of Foreign Wars and the Mercer-Braswell Post of the American Legion.
 A graveside service was held at his interment in Riverside Cemetery.
 Eight servicemen from nearby Craig Field in Selma attended and formed a firing squad for the three-gun salute, followed by Taps.